redwin21/trad-vs-sport/data_coll/README.md

 An access key is required to use the api url's.
 The key can be acquired by creating a user account with Mountain Project.
 The key is stored in `trad-vs-sport/data/mp_api_key.txt` (not commited to git).

 The idea for the project required having data on various climbing routes as well as a list of the climbers who have climbed them.
 Acquiring this data required a slightly convoluted path.
-The api calls allow for requesting route data based on route ids and climber data based on user ids, Mountain Project does not provide a list of either of those ids.
+The api calls allow for requesting route data based on route ids and climber data based on user ids, but Mountain Project does not provide a list of either of those ids.
 It does, however, have another api call that takes in a longitude and latitude and reports X number of routes within Y distance (X and Y also being parameters).
 Each route's site contains a list of climbers who have rated it, with their user pages (and ids) linked.

 Given this information, the following steps were taken to acquire the data: